espehovl/ArduinoProjects/HandGestureControlledCar/readme.md

 # Hand Gesture Controlled Remote Controlled Car

 This is my semester project for the course TFY4190 Instrumentation at NTNU, spring 2021.
 The project will consist of a car which is controlled via hand gestures.
-The operator will use a glove with a microcrontroller, accelerometer and RF transceiver, and the car will consist of motors and related drivers, as well as a microcontroller and an RF transceiver.
+The operator will use a glove with a microcontroller, accelerometer and RF transceiver, and the car will consist of motors and related drivers, as well as a microcontroller and an RF transceiver.

 ## Features to come